Interior of Sydney Mechanics’ School of Arts Library ca. 1920-1936, Sam Hood, courtesy of the State Library of New South Wales – PXA 626 / 1

 SMSA is the oldest operating School of Arts and operates the longest-running lending library in Australia.
 Since colonial times, the Sydney Mechanics’ School of Arts has made a major contribution to Sydney’s culture, industry, society and politics.

 Governed by the Sydney Mechanics’ School of Arts Incorporation Act 1886, the SMSA is a self-funded not-for-profit organisation, wholly owned by its members.
-We are proud to have His Excellency General The Honourable David Hurley AC DSC (Ret’d), Governor of New South Wales as our Patron.
+We are proud to have Her Excellency the Honourable Margaret Beazley AC QC, Governor of New South Wales and Mr Dennis Wilson as our Joint Patrons.

 In 2013 the Board commissioned a history of the School for the 180th anniversary, written by historian Garry Wotherspoon.
 The end result, The Sydney Mechanics’ School of Arts: A History, is a beautiful commemorative volume, illustrated in full colour, that reveals how and why SMSA was established and tells many fascinating stories about the people and events in our past.